Federal Bureau of Narcotics: History

 The FBN was established on June 14, 1930, consolidating the functions of the Federal Narcotics Control Board and the Bureau of Prohibition (BOI) Narcotic Division.
 These preceding bureaus were established to assume enforcement responsibilities assigned to the Harrison Narcotics Tax Act of 1914 and the Jones–Miller Narcotic Drugs Import and Export Act of 1922.

 Levi Nutt

 The FBN was the brainchild of Colonel Levi G. Nutt, who had for two decades been the head of the Bureau of Prohibition Narcotics Division.
-In June of 1930, Nutt was appointed by President Hoover to be the first Commissioner of Narcotics.
+In June 1930, Nutt was appointed by President Hoover to be the first Commissioner of Narcotics.
 He was a registered pharmacist, and led the Division to the arrest of tens of thousands of drug addicts and dealers in the Prohibition era.
 However, Nutt was hit with a scandal that rocked him.
 In February 1930, after the investigation was concluded, a grand jury found no criminal impairment of Narcotics Division activities, but the flak was too much for the government.
 In March 1930, Nutt was demoted to Field Supervisor.
 In September, his duties were passed on to Harry J. Anslinger, the future Commissioner of the FBN.